Ethnic groups in Omaha, Nebraska: Germans

 The first German in the Omaha area arrived more than 20 years before the city was founded.
 Prince Maximilian of Wied-Neuwied toured the Missouri River in 1832, and recorded a stay at Cabanne's Trading Post in present-day North Omaha.
 After arriving in Omaha en masse beginning in the 1860s, Germans in Omaha built their own churches.
 At church and in their businesses, including grocery stores and farm supply shops, they conducted daily life in the German language for years.
 Many young German immigrants from Omaha served in the Nebraska battalion during the Civil War.
 The German community was largely responsible for founding the city's once-thriving beer brewing industry, including the Metz, Krug and the Storz breweries.

 Germans built several Kirchenduestchen - German churches - throughout Omaha.
 The German community in Omaha was literate and large enough to support several German-language newspapers, which also had national distribution.
 The Omaha Bee used the slogan "Germania our Mother, Columbia our Bride" to describe the kind of "dual-sentimentality" many Germans in America felt towards their country of origin.
 In later years Germans came to Omaha for work and to escape state oppression led by Kaiser Wilhelm in Germany.

 The German community in Omaha was noted for integrating quickly throughout the city.
 Populations lived throughout the city in neighborhoods including the Near North Side, Florence and South Omaha, as well as Dundee, Field Club, and South 19th and Vinton Streets.

 Their society was well respected; for instance, several states built their education systems on the German model, establishing normal schools and colleges to develop different levels of scholars and educators.
 During the early 20th century, Germans in Omaha were successful in ensuring that German culture, German history and German language lessons were included as subjects in the local public school system.
 During World War I strong anti-German sentiment swept the country, and by 1919 open discrimination against Germans throughout Omaha was taking hold.
 Many German-language newspapers were forced to change to English, or to close.
 Many German-Americans were completely assimilated into American society.
 By World War II, the more distinctive institutions of German society in Omaha, such as stores, German-language churches, and social groups, had disappeared or become less exclusive of other groups.

 Greeks

 The community of Greeks in Omaha has a history that extends back to the 1880s.
 After they originally moved to the city following work with the railroads, the community quickly grew and founded a substantial neighborhood in South Omaha that was colloquially referred to as "Greek Town."
 After a major riot in 1909 the community never fully recovered.
 However, today Omaha hosts two Greek Orthodox churches, and there is a strong Greek identity.

+Hispanics and Latinos

+Hispanic and Latino individuals constitute approximately 16.2% of Omaha's population, with a deep historical connection primarily found in the South Omaha area.